PDP-11: Designed for mass production

-LSI-11
+LSI-11 integrated circuits

-The LSI-11 (PDP-11/03), introduced in February 1975 is the first PDP-11 model produced using large-scale integration; the entire CPU is contained on four LSI chips made by Western Digital (the MCP-1600 chip set; a fifth chip can be added to extend the instruction set).
+The LSI-11 (PDP-11/03), introduced in February 1975 is the first PDP-11 model produced using large-scale integration MOSFET integrated circuits; the entire CPU is contained on four LSI chips made by Western Digital (the MCP-1600 chip set; a fifth chip can be added to extend the instruction set).
 It uses a bus which is a close variant of the Unibus called the LSI Bus or Q-Bus; it differs from the Unibus primarily in that addresses and data are multiplexed onto a shared set of wires rather than having separate sets of wires.
 It also differs slightly in how it addresses I/O devices and it eventually allowed a 22-bit physical address (whereas the Unibus only allows an 18-bit physical address) and block-mode operations for significantly improved bandwidth (which the Unibus does not support).

 The CPU microcode includes a debugger: firmware with a direct serial interface (RS-232 or current loop) to a terminal.
 This lets the operator do debugging by typing commands and reading octal numbers, rather than operating switches and reading lights, the typical debugging method at the time.
 The operator can thus examine and modify the computer's registers, memory, and input/output devices, diagnosing and perhaps correcting failures in software and peripherals (unless a failure disables the microcode itself).
 The operator can also specify which disk to boot from.
 Both innovations increased the reliability and decreased the cost of the LSI-11.

 A Writable Control Store (WCS) option (KUV11-AA) could be added to the LSI-11.
 This option allowed programming of the internal 8-bit micromachine to create application-specific extensions to the PDP-11 instruction set.
 The WCS is a quad Q-Bus board with a ribbon cable connecting to the third microcode ROM socket.
 The source code for EIS/FIS microcode was included so these instructions, normally located in the third MICROM, could be loaded in the WCS, if desired.

 Later Q-Bus based systems such as the LSI-11/23, /73, and /83 are based upon chip sets designed in house by Digital Equipment Corporation.
 Later PDP-11 Unibus systems were designed to use similar Q-Bus processor cards, using a Unibus adapter to support existing Unibus peripherals, sometimes with a special memory bus for improved speed.

 There were other significant innovations in the Q-Bus lineup.
 For example, a system variant of the PDP-11/03 introduced full system power-on self-test (POST).